chitrangad/Python_Search_App/README.md

 #  Python_Search_App
-## Simple search app in python using Whoosh and RE
+## Simple Search App in Python using Whoosh and RE

-## Search and indexing using Whoosh library.
 The project implements 3 kinds of searches:
 1.Simple string search
 2.Regular expression search using RE